Ada-Developers-Academy/daily-curriculum/week8/project-outline.md

 - allow users to upload cover art using Carrierwave
 - use the Amazon-Album-Art gem to import cover images from Amazon

+**Hands Up**
+Create an application that allows the class to simultaneously vote on a topic.
+Users can:
+- Sign up
+- Create a new topic
+- See a list of all open topics
+- Cast a single vote on the topic
+- See the results for any topic

+Additional Possibilities:
+- Use [Highcharts](http://highcharts.com) to graph the results.
+- Use AJAX to poll for changes when viewing results (changes would appear on the page without reloading)
+- Allow users to choose to vote anonymously.

+This application is reletively small, consider using a 100% TDD approach and/or implement a stylized design.

+Email Bookis for questions, ideas, or clarifications about this project. (<bookis@adadevelopersacademy.org>)